TheCamer1/HanabiAgent/README.md

 # HanabAI
 This is an AI agent for the card game Hanabi.
-See Agent21958958.java for the code.
+Run /HanabiAgent/src/hanabAI/Hanabi.java to complete a 3 player game where each agent is Agent21958958.java.

 # Rules